VikashMaurya10/nextjs-boilerplate-with-auth/README.md

 - ``ESLint @8``: Linting tool for identifying and reporting on patterns in JavaScript.
 - ``Prettier @3.3.3``: Opinionated code formatter.
 - ``Shadcn``: React component library that offers a set of pre-built, customizable components for building modern web apps.
+- ``Auth.js @5.0.0-beta.21``: React component library that offers a set of pre-built, customizable components for building modern web apps.

 ## Contributing
 Pull requests (PRs) are welcome.